 14. What enables a student to be successful at the Academy?

-•Outstanding attendance - Attend class every day! •Possess a high degree of interest in the subject area •Have the ability to work independently and as part of a team •Students who can demonstrate workplace readiness skills such as being punctual, reliable, committed, have good work habits, and practical problem-solving abilities are most likely to succeed.
+•Outstanding attendance - Attend class every day! •Possess a high degree of interest in the subject area. •Have the ability to work independently and as part of a team. •Students who can demonstrate workplace readiness skills such as being punctual, reliable, committed, have good work habits, and who can apply practical problem-solving abilities are most likely to succeed.

 15. How can parents learn more about the Academy?

-16. How can Academy students learn about post-secondary programs related to their Academy course?
+16. How can Academy students learn about post-secondary programs or specialized training after high school that is related to their Academy course?

-Please contact the instructors of the Academy course (see staff listings), our guidance counselor (see contact link), or our career experience specialist (see contacts link) for more information.
+Please contact the instructors of the specific Academy course (see Staff Directory), our guidance counselor, Cassandra Deedy, or our career experience specialist, Eugenia "Genie" Williford, for more information.